• Home

 A Public Adjuster or an Attorney can better interpret what is Bad Faith

-The items that HOI Exposed listed are just some things that can be considered acts of bad faith.
+The items that Homeowners Insurance Exposed listed are just some things that can be considered acts of bad faith.
 (Always consult with an attorney if you suspect your insurance company is acting in bad faith) ***HOI Exposed is not a legal entity***.

 Understanding Bad Faith practice can be complex trying to understand what the term bad faith actually is and hopefully this section will help you understand its meaning.
 Additionally, your insurance company is supposed to be standing by you in your crisis of need.
 Unfortunately, this isn't always the case and some companies choose to engage in this kind of activity, denying policy holders the coverage and compensation they are entitled to receiving,